The Liverpool City Region partners of Liverpool, Knowsley, Wirral, Sefton and St Helens are committed to making

 All pages produced in Live Well conform to the W3C’s WEB Content Accessibility Guidelines (WCAG2 at Level AA).

-This site’s layout takes into account users who are visually impaired or have difficulty using a mouse.
+This site’s layout takes into account users who have visual impairment or find it hard to use a mouse.
 It is compatible with popular screen reading software and can be navigated using only a keyboard.

 Ease of use

-We aim to make this site easy to understand by using plain English and avoiding the use of jargon and acronyms.
-If you have difficulty understanding any of the content use the Feedback link on our Home page and email us.
+We aim to make this site easy to understand by using plain English and avoiding the use of jargon.
+If you have difficulty understanding any of the content use the Contact link on our home page and email us.